Pupil Premium Grant

 The Pupil Premium is additional funding received by schools for each pupil from disadvantaged families or background.
 It is allocated to schools based on the number of children who come from low-income families – this is defined as those who are currently known to be eligible for free school meals.

 It also includes:

 First introduced in April 2011, the level of the premium in 2011-12 was £488 per pupil; it increased to £600 per pupil in 2012-13 and £1300 per pupil in 2014/2015.
-This amount increased to £1320 in the 2015/2016 academic year.
+This amount increased to £1320 in the 2015/2016 academic year and remains at £1320 for this academic year.
 Schools also receive £1,900 for each pupil who:

 This money is for schools to decide how to use but should be spent in order to improve educational attainment of children from less privileged backgrounds.